sulfierry/MolecularModeling/FreeEnergyLandscape/gmx_compare/src/README.md

 The smoothly interpolated probability density function provided by KDE enables calculating the free energy landscape over a continuous range of collective variable values, highlighting energetically favorable states and barriers between them.

+## SHAM (Self-Consistent Histogram Analysis Method)

+SHAM is a method used for data analysis in molecular dynamics simulations, especially useful for calculating free energy differences between states.
+The iterative nature of SHAM, which seeks to find a self-consistent set of free energies, influences its computational complexity.

+### Time Complexity
+- **Depends on the number of states (or histograms) analyzed**, denoted as \(N\), and the number of iterations required for convergence.
+- **Time Complexity**: \(O(IN)\), assuming the work done per state per iteration is constant.
+- **Quadratic Behavior**: Under certain conditions, such as when the number of iterations \(I\) approaches or exceeds \(N\), the time complexity can approach \(O(N^2)\), indicating a potential quadratic behavior in cases where convergence is slow or difficult to achieve.

+### Space Complexity
+- **Influenced by the storage of histograms and auxiliary data structures** needed for analysis.
+- **Space Complexity**: \(O(NC)\), where \(C\) represents the constant size of each histogram.

+## WHAM (Weighted Histogram Analysis Method)

+WHAM is employed to calculate free energy differences from multiple histograms, combining them in a weighted manner to optimize the free energy estimate.

+### Time Complexity
+- **Similar to SHAM**, depends on the number of histograms (\(N\)) and the number of iterations (\(I\)) to achieve convergence.
+- **Time Complexity**: \(O(IN)\), where each iteration involves detailed calculations over each histogram.
+- **Quadratic Behavior**: Like SHAM, WHAM can exhibit quadratic time complexity (\(O(N^2)\)) under conditions where the number of iterations is large relative to the number of histograms, particularly when convergence criteria are stringent or the dataset is complex.

+### Space Complexity
+- **Affected by the storage of multiple histograms and the associated weights**.
+- **Space Complexity**: \(O(NC)\), with \(C\) representing the constant size of each histogram, similarly to SHAM.

+## Python Script for Free Energy Landscape Analysis

+This Python script utilizes Kernel Density Estimation (KDE) to analyze free energy landscapes from molecular dynamics simulations.
+The computational complexity of the script is influenced by the data size and the nature of the KDE implementation.

+### Time Complexity

+### Time Complexity
+- **Efficient KDE Implementation**: The script's time complexity is primarily determined by the KDE computation.
+Leveraging the `scipy` library's KDE, known for efficient handling of large datasets, the average case time complexity is generally \(O(n \log n)\), where \(n\) is the number of data points.
+- **Parallel Processing Enhancements**: Given that the script is designed to utilize parallel processing capabilities, this can further reduce the effective computational time, especially on multi-core systems, making the actual run time lower than the theoretical complexity might suggest.
+- **High-Dimensional Data Caution**: While the KDE computation avoids naive pairwise distance calculations, the complexity can still be higher for very large or high-dimensional datasets due to the intrinsic challenges of high-dimensional space (the "curse of dimensionality").
+However, this does not necessarily imply quadratic complexity in all scenarios.

+### Space Complexity
+- **Data and Computation Requirements**: The space complexity is influenced by the requirements for storing the dataset and any intermediate structures needed for KDE computation.
+This is typically \(O(n)\), where \(n\) is the number of data points, with additional considerations for the storage of KDE results.
+- **Optimized Data Handling**: Assuming the implementation makes use of efficient data structures and algorithms, the space complexity remains manageable even for large datasets.

+### Performance Consideration
+The actual performance of this script can vary significantly depending on the specifics of the `scipy` library's KDE implementation and the dataset characteristics.
+For datasets that are large or high-dimensional, employing strategies to optimize data handling and computation, like using more efficient algorithms or data structures for KDE, can significantly enhance performance.